John Hare (conservationist): Life and career

 Between 2001 and 2002, Hare crossed the Sahara Desert from Lake Chad to Tripoli, a journey of 1500 miles, which lasted 3.5 months, to raise awareness for the wild camel.
 This route had not been followed in its entirety by a foreigner for 100 years.
 This journey was undertaken to raise funding and awareness of the plight of the wild camel.

-In 2006, Hare made the first recorded complete circling by camel of Lake Turkana (Rudolph), in Kenya.
+In 2006, Hare made the first recorded complete circling by camel of Lake Turkana (Rudolf), in Kenya.
 This involved swimming 22 camels across River Omo in Ethiopia.

 In 2005 and 2006, he made two more expeditions into the Chinese and Mongolian Gobi deserts, on domestic Bactrian camels.
 In 2004, the WCPF established the Hunter Hall Captive Wild Camel Breeding Centre at Zakhyn Us in Mongolia, housing 12 wild camels, which had been rescued from being captured by Mongolian herdsmen.
 This is the only place in the world where the wild camel is held in captivity apart from two zoos in China.
 By 2010, the population had increased to 25.
 The Veterinary University of Vienna published a paper after five years of genetic tests on samples from these camels, stating that they were of a previously unknown species of camel that had separated from any other known form of camel over 700,000 years ago and was different from the Bactrian camel.
 The findings of this paper were accepted by the International Union for the Conservation of Nature which listed the wild camel (Camelus ferus) as critically endangered.

 In 2013 and 2015, two successful translocations of wild camels were made from the Mongolian Wild camel Breeding Centre into the Gobi Desert.

 Hare was also the author of various books, such as The Fearless Four series and various books relating to his travels in the Gobi and the Sahara.
 His published works include The Lost Camels of Tartary (1998), Shadows Across the Sahara (2003), Mysteries of the Gobi (2009), Last Man In (2013), and 38 other titles.